Jean-Claude Darcheville

 Jean-Claude Jacques Ducan Darcheville (/fr/; born 25 July 1975) is a French former professional footballer who played as a striker.
 He played for various clubs in France, England, Scotland, and Greece.
 He represented French Guiana at the 2012 Caribbean Cup.
+He is currently the manager of the Saint Martin national team.

 Career

 Early career

 Darcheville was born in Sinnamary, French Guiana.
 He began his professional career in France at Rennes.
 He played his first game for Rennes in a 3–1 defeat to Monaco in 1995.
 He spent three seasons at Rennes, scoring five goals in 42 matches.

 He then joined English Premier League club Nottingham Forest on loan for a season but failed to settle, scoring only two goals in 16 matches.
 He was still coming to terms with the death of his wife and children in a car accident in 1998.

 Return to France

 After a disappointing season in England, Darcheville decided to continue his career in France and joined Lorient.
 He spent three seasons with Lorient, scoring 44 goals in 102 matches, including the winning goal in the Coupe de France as Lorient beat Bastia 1–0.
 He was also on the losing side in the Coupe de la Ligue final as Lorient lost 3–0 to Bordeaux.

 When Lorient were relegated from the top-flight Ligue 1, Darcheville joined Bordeaux.
 During the previous season, he had scored 19 goals in 32 matches for the doomed Lorient and his good form continued for Bordeaux, where he scored 11 league goals in his first season.
 Overall, he scored 37 goals in 131 league games and netted seven goals in European competition.